Pytrends Tutorial: How to Use the Google Trends API in Python

 print(trending_searches_india.head())

-Limitations of Using Pytrends Library
+Limitations of Using the Pytrends Library

 While Pytrends is a powerful tool, it has some limitations: